-Organization-specific groups will review required the "Functional Assessment Tool" and the "Goal Setting Tool."
+Organization-specific groups will review the "Functional Assessment Tool" and the "Goal Setting Tool."
 They will complete the tools using the instructions in Module 2.
 First, teams will assess the system as it exists on the "Functional Assessment Tool" and then they will use the "Goal Setting Tool."
 Teams will review each of the Core Elements, identifying the lead entity and assessing readiness to implement core competencies.
 Using the "Goal Setting Tool," teams will identify areas where supplemental or modifications to existing protocols, policies, and practices may be needed.

 Have printouts of the "Functional Assessment Tool" and "Goal Setting Tool" (from module 2) ready for participants.
-As you review relevant slide sections, have participants note the Core Elements Table and Workflow from the Transitional Care Coordination Manual.
+As you review relevant slide sections, have participants reference the Intervention Implementation Activities: Core Elements and Assess Existing Jail-Based Health Care and Conduct Jails Workflow Analysis sections of the CATI manual: https://targethiv.org/deii/deii-transitional-care